Climate Hope Campaigns

-For 2024, the UCC has launched a new campaign called Vote for Climate Hope.
-Similar to 2023, it will begin with an art contest for children and youth.
-The winning art will then go on voter pledge cards that congregations will collect in the summer and fall.
-Learn more about this exciting new campaign!
+For 2024, the UCC has launched a second campaign called Vote for Climate Hope.
+The first phase of the campaign was an art contest for children and youth.
+The winning art is now going on voter pledge cards that congregations will collect in the summer and fall.

 This Is Who We Are: Environmental Justice in Action